 Another way to track your cycle is through ovulation kits and fertility monitors.
-These are affordable and can be purchased online.
-Tracking ovulation can help a woman get a better idea of when pregnancy can and cannot occur during her monthly cycle.
+Tracking can help a woman get a better idea of when pregnancy can and cannot occur during her monthly cycle.
 Once ovulation has occurred, there is nothing you can do to increase your chances of pregnancy.
 Your next step is to begin watching for early pregnancy symptoms.
-View and print an Ovulation Calendar to better understand your menstruation cycle and ovulation.
+View and print an Ovulation Calendar to better understand your cycle.

 From the Menstrual Period to Ovulation (the details you may not know!)

 When your menstrual cycle begins, your estrogen levels are low.
 Your hypothalamus (which is in charge of maintaining your hormone levels) sends out a message to your pituitary gland which then sends out the follicle stimulating hormone (FSH).
 This FSH triggers a few of your follicles to develop into mature eggs.
 One of these will develop into the dominant follicle, which will release a mature egg and the others will disintegrate.